Paediatric

 • Annual influenza vaccine each season for patients aged over 6 months

-If not yet administered, give the routine vaccines due at 1 year of age (Hib/MenC, PCV13, MMR and MenB vaccines) PLUS:
+If not yet administered, give the routine vaccines due at 1 year of age (Hib/MenC, PCV13, MMRV and MenB vaccines) PLUS:

-• One additional dose of PCV13 AND one dose of MenACWY conjugate vaccine at least 8 weeks after the vaccines scheduled at 1 year of age,
+• ONE dose of MenACWY conjugate vaccine at least 8 weeks after the vaccines scheduled at 1 year of age

 • Annual influenza vaccine each season